agausmann/WindowMaster/README.md

 This project is made up of multiple hardware and software parts:

-- The controller PCB.
-KiCad design files can be found in the `pcb/` subdirectory.
+- `pcb/` - KiCad design files for the controller PCB.

 - A laser-cut acrylic case for the PCB.
 (TODO)

-- Controller firmware.
-(TODO)
+- `firmware/` - Firmware running on the controller.

 - PC software to actually control the volume.
 (TODO)